Growth rate: Rapid.

 Drought tolerant: Yes.

 Sun: Full sun to part shade.
-Better with afternoon shade in
+It does better with afternoon shade in high temperatures.

 Water once established: Once or twice a month.

 Soil: Well drained, dry, sandy, pH 6.6-8.5 (neutral to alkaline).

 Prune: Remove lower branches that are broken or dead after the last freeze.

 Propagation: Seed planted in the fall or cuttings.
 Seed planted in the spring may not sprout